 DP is associated with the risk of post-surgical diabetes, ranging from 5% to 42%, related with the amount of resected parenchyma[11-15].
 Autologous islet transplantation (AIT) is effective in the prevention of post-surgical diabetes, by rescuing the endocrine component of the non-neoplastic resected pancreas[16,17].

 Minimizing the surgical damage is a challenging goal, especially in patients with a long life expectancy.
 In the setting of a benign neoplasm of the pancreatic body-neck, this goal could be achieved completely by the combination of a laparoscopic technique, spleen preservation and AIT; such an approach has not been reported yet.
 In this report, we describe three patients affected by pancreatic cystic neoplasm of the body-neck, successfully treated by laparoscopic spleen-preserving distal pancreatectomy (LSPDP) and AIT.

 A 37-year-old woman underwent a computerized tomography (CT) scan because of persistent postprandial abdominal pain.
-The CT-scan revealed a 4 cm cystic lesion in the body of the pancreas, suspected as being a mucinous cistadenoma (Figure ).
+The CT-scan revealed a 4 cm cystic lesion in the body of the pancreas, suspected as being a mucinous cistadenoma (Figure 1A).
 Plasma carcinoembryonic antigen (CEA) and carbohydrate antigen (CA) 19-9 levels were within the normal range.
 Fine needle biopsy, performed by endoscopic ultrasound, detected the presence of mucinous fluid associated with epithelial cells but without signs of dysplasia.

 A 44-year-old woman presented with an abdominal epigastric mass associated with nausea and mild pain since 2 mo.
-A CT-scan showed a 10 cm cystic lesion of the pancreatic body (Figure ).
+A CT-scan showed a 10 cm cystic lesion of the pancreatic body (Figure 1B).
 There were no mural nodules or contrast-enhancement of the cyst wall.
 Plasma CEA and CA 19-9 values were normal.

 A 35-year-old woman underwent a CT-scan because of left-sided renal colic.
 As a collateral finding, a pancreatic cystic lesion was described.
 Abdominal magnetic resonance imaging (MRI) showed a 5 cm unilocular cyst of the pancreatic neck suspected as being a mucinous cistadenoma, with a 1.5 cm intramural nodule (Figure 1C).
 Plasma CEA level was normal, while the CA 19-9 was elevated (421 UI/mL).
 A careful evaluation of the MR images showed no involvement of the surrounding pancreatic parenchyma, with a well-demarcated capsule of the cystic lesion and no dilation of the main pancreatic duct.

 The patient is placed in a supine split legs position with the surgeon standing between the legs.
 Four trocars are used.
 After establishing laparoscopic access, the gastrocolic omentum is divided, accessing the lesser sac.
 In patient 2 (cyst diameter 10 cm) the cyst was emptied to allow adequate exposition of the splenic vessels.
 A retropancreatic tunnel is accomplished anterior to the superior mesenteric vein, exposing the splenic vein.
 The inferior border of the pancreatic body is mobilized from right to left.
 The splenic artery is identified close to its origin and freed from its pancreatic adhesions.
 The gland is transacted (about two centimeters to the right of the neoplasm) by a single application of a linear stapling device (ECHELON FLEXTM Powered ENDOPATH® Stapler).
 The splenic vessels are then skeletonized, proceeding towards the splenic hilum.
 The surgical specimen is extracted by endocatch through Pfannenstiel incision.
-The specimen is transected distal from the lesion with a 1 cm safety margin (Figure ).
+The specimen is transected distal from the lesion with a 1 cm safety margin (Figure 2).
 A frozen section examination of this margin is performed.
 The spared pancreas is processed for islet isolation if the margin is negative.

 The described surgical procedure was performed for all three patients.